 A Typical Hurricane Season

-Based on historical weather records dating back to 1950, the Atlantic region typically experiences 12 tropical storms with sustained winds of 39 mph, of which six turn into hurricanes with winds reaching 74 mph or greater, and three major hurricanes Category 3 or higher with sustained winds of at least 111 mph.
+Based on historical weather records dating back to 1950, the Atlantic region typically experiences 12 tropical storms with sustained winds of 39 mph, of which six turned into hurricanes with winds reaching 74 mph or greater, and three major hurricanes Category 3 or higher with sustained winds of at least 111 mph.
 It's important to note that most of these hurricanes do not make landfall on the Turks and Caicos.

 On average, a hurricane hits the Turks and Caicos every seven years and passes in the vicinity of the island every two years.
 Statistically speaking, the chances of a hurricane or tropical storm hitting the Turks and Caicos during your visit are very slim.
 Still, there are choices you can make to lower the risk of a hurricane disrupting your vacation.

 Note that three out of four hurricanes and tropical storms occur between August and October, with storm activity peaking in early to mid-September, so plan your travels accordingly, if possible.
 It is very rainy in the fall, with frequent strong thunderstorms on the west coast that are accompanied by tropical waves and low pressure.